HarrisQs/CSharp_Crawler/README.md

 ## Installation

-You can use `git clone git@github.com:HarrisQs/WebCatchData.git` to clone this project, then open it with visual studio.
+You can use `git clone git@github.com:HarrisQs/WebCatchData.git` to clone this project, then open it with visual studio 2013.

 ## API Reference